 Arena Castelao – Fortaleza

-We headed back in Fortaleza where the guys had tickets for the first round of 16 game.
-My flight was departing just a few hours after the game and my original plan was to watch the game in a pub; seeing so many Dutch and Mexican fans all over town changed my mind, however, and my ingenious plan worked as I found myself a ticket whilst walking around the train station repeatedly with my hastily made sign.
+We headed back to Fortaleza where the guys had tickets for the first round of 16 game.
+My flight was departing just a few hours after the game and my original plan was to watch it in a pub.
+Seeing so many Dutch and Mexican fans all over town changed my mind, however, and my ingenious plan worked as I found myself a ticket whilst walking around the train station repeatedly with my hastily made sign.

-It was a gorgeous day and I literally had front row seats!
-Mexico plated far better football and leading 1-0 with two minutes to play, it looked for all money that they would be playing in just their third ever quarter final in 16 tournaments (having lost their previous five round of 16 games).
+It was a gorgeous day and I literally had front row seats.
+Mexico played far better football and leading 1-0 with two minutes to play, it looked for all money that they would be playing in just their third ever quarter final in 16 tournaments (having lost their previous five round of 16 games).

-Wesley Sneijder and Arjen Robben had other ideas, however, and after Robben’s wonderful goal, it was Robben who won a penalty no more than 5m from me to secure a last-gasp and to be frank, underserved win.
+Wesley Sneijder and Arjen Robben had other ideas, however, and after Robben’s wonderful goal, it was Robben who won a penalty no more than 5m from me to secure a last-gasp, to be frank, underserved win.

-It has been an incredible two and a bit weeks watching so much football and experiencing this wonderful slice of Brazil.
+It has been an incredible two and a bit weeks watching so many games football and experiencing this wonderful corner of Brazil.